node-oauth/node-oauth2-server/docs/misc/pkce.rst

             })
     }

-..
-D:: The authorization server transforms "code_verifier" and compares it to "t(code_verifier)" from (B).
+    D. The authorization server transforms "code_verifier" and compares it to "t(code_verifier)" from (B).
 Access is denied if they are not equal.

 This will call ``model.getAuthorizationCode`` to load the code.
 The loaded code has to contain ``codeChallenge`` and ``codeChallengeMethod``.